-Mary Sano, artistic director of the Mary Sano Studio of Duncan Dancing is a protégée of Mignon Garland, who founded the Isadora Duncan Heritage Society (IDHS) in San Francisco.
+Mary Sano, artistic director of the Mary Sano Studio of Duncan Dancing is a protégée of Mignon Garland, who founded the Isadora Duncan Heritage Society (IDHS) in San Francisco in 1971.
 A native of Japan, Sano began to study Duncan dance with Garland in San Francisco in 1979, and established the Japanese branch of the IDHS in 1983.
-She remains active in Japan, performing and offering workshops few times a year.
 She published a Japanese edition of Isadora by Fredrika Blair in 1990 from Parco Publishing in Tokyo, Japan.
-In the San Francisco Bay Area, Sano received an MA in Dance from Mills College in 1991 and began to train a group of dancers in the Duncan style, and formed Mary Sano and her Duncan Dancers in 1993.
-In 1997, Sano established the Mary Sano Studio of Duncan Dancing in San Francisco dedicated to the preservation and promulgation of Isadora Duncan’s art, and to exploring its contemporary relevance through ongoing new work.
+In the San Francisco Bay Area, Sano received an MA in Dance from Mills College in 1991 and began to train a group of dancers in the Duncan style, and formed Mary Sano and Her Duncan Dancers in 1993.
+In 1997, Sano established the Mary Sano Studio of Duncan Dancing in San Francisco dedicated to the preservation and promulgation of Isadora Duncan’s art, and exploring its contemporary relevance through ongoing new works.

 The Mary Sano Studio of Duncan Dancing has been presenting bi-annual music and dance festivals since it’s opening in 1997.
 The Dionysian Festival in May, celebrating Isadora Duncan’s birthday, and the Terpsichorean Celebration in November, commemorating the studio’s opening.
-These festivals featured the Mary Sano and her Duncan Dancers as well as many talented artists from around the world and we have celebrated our 19th annual festival in May, 2016.
+These festivals feature Mary Sano and Her Duncan Dancers as well as many talented local and international artists.

-Sano’s projects have been awarded funding from the Japan Foundation in 2010, 2006 and 2001, the Zellerbach Family Foundation in 2010 and 2007, the Fort Mason Foundation 2008, Grants for the Arts Voluntary Arts Fund in 2015, 2012 and 2008, and the San Francisco Arts Commission Organizational Project Grant in 2010.
-Media appearances include Greek TV in Athens in 1994, NHK TV in Tokyo in 1998, KBS TV in Seoul in 2000, KQED TV on SPARK in San Francisco in 2009, and NHK TV in Gifu in 2015.
+Sano’s projects have been awarded funding from the Japan Foundation in 2010, 2006 and 2001, the Zellerbach Family Foundation in 2010 and 2007, the Fort Mason Foundation 2008, Grants for the Arts Voluntary Arts Fund in 2016, 2012 and 2008, and the San Francisco Arts Commission Organizational Project Grant in 2010.
+Media features include Greek TV in Athens in 1994, NHK Special Documentary Series ‘Eizou no Seiki’ in 1995, KBS TV in Seoul in 2000, KQED TV on SPARK in San Francisco in 2009, and NHK TV Gifu Culture in 2015.